arrowtype/shantell-sans-specimen/src/routes/process/ProcessArticle.md

 ## Thanks for reading!

-Learning the background of Shantell Sans may help you have a deeper appreciation of not only this typeface, but of the type design process more generally.
+Hopefully, learning about the background of Shantell Sans helps you have a deeper appreciation of not only this typeface, but of the type design process more generally.

 Do you have a creative idea that needs a font with some personality?
 Want to just take a new font for a spin and see where it takes you?
 Give Shantell Sans a try!

-You can get Shantell Sans on [Google Fonts](link to GF/ShantellSans), or download the very latest version in the [open-source repo](https://github.com/arrowtype/shantell-sans/releases/latest).
+You can get [Shantell Sans on Google Fonts](https://fonts.google.com/specimen/Shantell+Sans) or download the very latest version in the [open-source repo](https://github.com/arrowtype/shantell-sans/releases/latest).

 _Note: The Google Fonts Blog has [a simplified version of this article](add link when available)._